How Do You Fall Back Asleep? The Question That Changed How I Think About Sleep

 That capacity isn’t built in the moment.
 It’s shaped by what your system has been exposed to over the previous hours — and in some cases, days.

-1. Reframing the Question — Why “How Do You Fall Back Asleep” Is the Wrong Problem to Solve
+Why Is “How Do I Fall Back Asleep” the Wrong Question?

 If you’re waking in the night and can’t fall back asleep, the real question isn’t “What should I try right now?”